UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Destroys a collection if there are tokens in it, and if the signer has sufficient permissions.
+Destroys a collection if there are tokens in it and if the signer has sufficient permissions.

 **Declaration**